What is L&D and why is it important

 Tailoring training to individual requirements helps to retain employees.
 Through gearing training towards personal ambitions, your company is clearly shown as the right place for their professional development.
 This can also save you a pretty penny in the long haul.
 A study found that rehiring can cost up to 30% more than retraining.
 So, costly staff can be avoided with improved training.

-4. Top Talent Acquisition
+4. Top talent acquisition

 As well as benefiting current employees, an effective L&D strategy makes your brand more appealing to prospective staff.
 In a competitive job market, reputation is everything.
 There’s a reason why giants of the corporate world shout about their development initiatives.